vsbuffalo/vincebuffalo-website/content/blog/21st-century-science-and-open-data.md

 categories: ["research"]
 aliases:
   - /blog/2013/01/13/21st-century-science.html
+summary: "Science is increasingly data-driven, yet there's a troubling asymmetry in how we're taught to handle data versus how we actually should.
+The rise of open data offers tremendous opportunities, but realizing its potential requires rethinking how we train scientists."
 ---

 *Note: I've been writing this essay in my head for a few months, but I